owenbwhite/owenbwhite.github.io/_pages/cv.md

   * Studied intersections of music and language through methods in physics and computer science
   * Independently studied MIR and information theory with applications in machine learning

-* Wolfram NKS School Summer 2014
+* Wolfram NKS School, Summer 2014
-  * Using IRMAS dataset, used MFCC features in CNN neural network acrhitecture for classifying musical instruments
+  * Using IRMAS dataset, used MFCC features in CNN architecture for classifying musical instruments

 Skills
 ======